bgplab/bgplab/docs/ibgp/1-edge.md

 * Configure the source address of the IBGP TCP session with a BGP configuration command similar to **neighbor update-source**.

 !!!
 Note
-    You could also configure the IBGP session between LAN IP addresses to make the lab work, but never do that in a real-life network.
-You want the IBGP sessions to be stable, and using loopbacks as the endpoints of the TCP sessions (and relying on IGP to figure out how to reach remote loopbacks) is the best way to achieve that goal.
+    You could also configure the IBGP session between LAN IP addresses to make the lab work but never do that in a real-life network.
+You want the IBGP sessions to be stable, and the best way to achieve that goal is to use loopbacks as the endpoints of the TCP sessions (and rely on IGP to figure out how to reach remote loopbacks).

 **Verification:**

 After configuring the source IP address of the IBGP session on R1 and R2, the routers should be able to establish the IBGP session, as illustrated by the following printout:

+EBGP and IBGP neighbors on R1 (after fixing the BGP source interface) {.code-caption}
 ```
 r1#show ip bgp summary
 BGP summary information for VRF default